jbartok/beam/website/src/documentation/runners/jet.md

 # Running WordCount with the Hazelcast Jet Runner

-Since the Jet Runner is a newcomer in the Beam Runner family it did not yet make it into a released version of Beam.
-Because of that using it is a bit cumbersome.
-Cumbersome but possible and once a release of it will be made it will be just as convenient to use as any other Runner.

 ## Generating the Beam examples project from SOURCES ##

 Get the [Beam module](https://github.com/apache/beam.git):